 If the smell of your tap water gives you flashbacks to summers spent by the pool, it’s likely that there’s high levels of chlorine in your drinking water.
 Treatment plants throughout the U.S. use chlorine to neutralize bacteria, parasites, viruses, and assorted harmful microorganisms before drinking water is distributed to households.
 Even though chlorine is a common additive, it’s important to identify the reasons why your water is emitting a noticeable odor so that you can fix the issue and get back to enjoying crisp, scentless water again.
 (This scent can sometimes also be recognised as a bleach smell)

-mandates that a certain level of chlorine be present in public water supplies which is known as a “residual.”
+The EPA mandates that a certain level of chlorine be present in public water supplies which is known as a “residual.”
 If the residual exceeds 1mg/l, a discernible smell will be present.

 There may be several reasons why a water supply source has a chlorine residual higher than 1mg/l.
 For instance, heavy chlorination is required for water supplies that are transported over extended distances in order to compensate for dissipation during the course of the journey.
 The effect the long distance has on transported water is even worse during warm weather, thus treatment facilities often raise chlorine levels accordingly throughout the year.